cse110-sp23-group23/cse110-sp23-group23/admin/cipipeline/phase1.md

 ## Through GITHUB actions (after a push)

 #### Run tests
-- use Jest Software
+- Use Jest Software
 - Kickback if fail

 #### Linter
-- use ESLINT
+- Use ESLINT
 - Kickback if fail, or auto fix if possible

 #### JSDOCs Generation
-- find action from action marketplace
+- Find action from action marketplace

 #### Minification
 - Image compression (if not done)